Back To TOP

 Continued use of antifungal shampoos, topical antifungal medications, oral antifungal medications, and in severe cases, oral corticosteroids or other immunosuppressive drugs may be prescribed.

-3. The Third Stage Of A Dog Hot Spot Healing Stage
+3. The Third Stage of a Dog Hot Spot’s Healing Process

 Drying and Scabbing Stage

-With proper treatment and management, the hot spot will begin to dry out.
-The oozing and discharge will decrease, and a scab will form over the affected area.
-This scab helps protect the underlying skin as it heals.
-It's important to discourage the dog from scratching or picking at the scab, as this can delay the healing process.
+With proper treatment and care, the hot spot will begin to dry out.
+The oozing and discharge will gradually subside, and a protective scab will form over the affected area.
+This scab shields the underlying skin as it heals.

 Treatment Measures